101guptaji/to-do-list/README.md

 # to-do-list
-A interactive and responsive to-do list which let the user to add new task, mark as complete an existing task and set task for priority.
+An interactive and responsive to-do list that lets the user add new tasks, mark as complete an existing task, delete a task, and set a priority task.